manyfold3d/manyfold/README.md

 To run the application once you've cloned this repo, you should be able to just run `bin/dev`; that should set up the database, perform migrations, install dependencies, and then make the application available at <http://127.0.0.1:5000>.

-If you want to configure optional features, set the appropriate [environment variables](https://manyfold.app/sysadmin/configuration.html) in a file called `.env`.
+If you want to configure optional features, set the appropriate [environment variables](https://manyfold.app/sysadmin/configuration.html) in a file called `.env.development.local`.
 See `env.example` for a template file.
 Note that the required environment variables in the documentation are not needed in development mode, due to the use of SQLite instead of PostgreSQL.

 ### Using the Devcontainer